-Dr. Hueston moved to accept staff's recommendation that the CJAC approve the prioritized list and recommended funding levels, once compiled be forwarded to the PRPC Board of Directors for final approval and then submission to Office of the Governor's Criminal Justice Division (CJD).
-Mr. Birdsong seconded; the motion carried.
+PRPC staff recommends the CJAC approve the prioritized list and recommended funding levels, once compiled, be forwarded to the PRPC Board of Directors for approval then, if approved, submitted to CJD.
+No action was needed.

-3. PRESENTATION BY APPLICANTS FOR FY 2021 TRUANCY PREVENTION FUNDS
+3. PRESENTATION BY APPLICANTS FOR FY 2023 VAWA FUNDS